< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 Noise Level

-Battery backpack blowers operate at 56–65 dB(A) — conversational volume.
-Gas backpack blowers hit 65–75+ dB(A), requiring hearing protection and restricting work hours in many communities.
+Battery backpack blowers operate at 56–68 dB(A) — conversational volume.
+Gas backpack blowers hit 65–75+ dB(A), requiring hearing protection.
 Battery wins decisively on noise.

 🔋 Battery Wins